DGBQ/HubitatProjects-Public/README.md

 - **User responsibility:** You assume full responsibility for any automation decisions, device actions, or outcomes resulting from the use of these drivers or apps.
 Always test in a safe environment before full deployment.
 - **Google API usage:** Access to Google APIs (Pollen, Air Quality, Weather) is subject to Google’s terms of service, quotas, and billing requirements.
 Ensure compliance and monitor your usage accordingly.
 - **Community-developed / Non-affiliation:** This repository is independently developed and maintained.
 It is **not affiliated with Google LLC**, Hubitat Inc., or any other company mentioned.
 - **Information accuracy:** Development was performed using the best available knowledge and resources at the time.
 APIs, Hubitat functionality, or integration methods may change over time, potentially affecting functionality.
+Please report any issues encountered.
 - **AI-assisted development:** All drivers were developed with the assistance of AI to my specifications.
 While I have tested and refined the code, AI-assisted outputs may include quirks, non-standard patterns, or unexpected behavior.
 Use caution and review thoroughly before deploying in critical systems.
 - **External dependencies:** Any third-party libraries, dashboards, or tools referenced in this repository are the responsibility of the respective developers.
 Users should ensure compatibility and review documentation before integrating.

-> ⚠️ Important: Always backup your Hubitat setup and test automation changes incrementally.
-This repository is intended for educational and experimental purposes; professional judgment is required when deploying in your home.
+> ⚠️ Important: Always backup your Hubitat setup and test automation changes
+> incrementally.
+This repository is intended for educational and experimental
+> purposes; professional judgment is required when deploying in your home.

 ---